giampaolo/psutil/docs/index.rst

      :class:`Process` class's attribute names (e.g. ``['cpu_times', 'name']``)
-     else all public (read only) attributes are assumed. *ad_value* is the value which gets assigned to a dict key in case :class:`AccessDenied` exception is raised when retrieving that particular process information.
+     else all public (read only) attributes are assumed. *ad_value* is the value which gets assigned to a dict key in case :class:`AccessDenied` or :class:`ZombieProcess` exception is raised when retrieving that particular process information.

         >>> import psutil
         >>> p = psutil.Process()
         >>> p.as_dict(attrs=['pid', 'name', 'username'])
         {'username': 'giampaolo', 'pid': 12366, 'name': 'python'}

+     .. versionchanged:: 3.0.0 *ad_value* is used also when incurring into :class:`ZombieProcess` exception, not only :class:`AccessDenied`

   .. method:: parent()